-All buildings expand and contract, and stucco needs to move with these changes if it’s to resist cracking and keep water out.
+All buildings expand and contract with changes in temperature, and stucco needs to move with these changes if it’s to resist cracking and keep water out.
 This is crucial, and the main difference between traditional, crack-prone cement-based stuccos and today’s high performance EIFS polymer stuccos is flexibility.
-And there’s nothing like an extreme example to prove a point.
+And there’s nothing like an extreme example to prove the point.

 Although polymer stuccos are never applied to plastic sheets in the field, this exercise is useful because it shows just how flexible and sticky modern stuccos are.
 Once the stucco is cured, you can bend the sheet any way you want without cracks or separation.
+That’s what you can see below.
 If it weren’t for these remarkable qualities, the incredible weather resistance of EIFS wouldn’t exist.

 The topcoat of synthetic stucco comes next.
 It goes over the base coat and is that part of the EIFS system that remains visible.
 That’s why it comes in different colours and textures.
 Coarser or finer aggregates within the topcoat create different looks, depending on how the topcoat is troweled.
 You can also choose multi-colored aggregates within the topcoat that create a granite look.
 Some mixtures have actual stone chips embedded in the mix.
 Fine-grained topcoats are also sometimes applied by spraying instead of troweling, for added efficiency.

 Since EIFS are a complete exterior wall system, various brands include factory-made trim, moulding and accessory components for use around windows, doors and other areas that need to go beyond just flat walls.
 This offers the chance to incorporate fancy design features that couldn’t otherwise be completed on site, while also speeding the installation process and reducing the skills required for success.